Gohlub/zkp-aggregation-template/contracts/README.md

-# SP1 Project Template Contracts
+# Proof Aggregator Template

-This is a template for writing a contract that uses verification of [SP1](https://github.com/succinctlabs/sp1) PlonK proofs onchain using the [SP1VerifierGateway](https://github.com/succinctlabs/sp1-contracts/blob/main/contracts/src/SP1VerifierGateway.sol).
+This contract is based on a template for writing a contract that uses verification of [SP1](https://github.com/succinctlabs/sp1) PlonK proofs onchain using the [SP1VerifierGateway](https://github.com/succinctlabs/sp1-contracts/blob/main/contracts/src/SP1VerifierGateway.sol).
+It was appropriated for the needs of [Uncentered Systems](https://uncentered.systems/).

 ## Requirements